scruff3y/Converter/README.md

 # Converter
 Displays a quantity in a variety of alternate units.

+So far; converts between kg, stone, pounds and ounces.

-Copied from main.cpp header comment{
+Below is copied from main.cpp header comment (removed a bit for brevity){

 Universal Converter, Version 0;
 By: scruff3y, December 2015